7 Steps To Forgive Yourself For Hurting Someone Unintentionally

 Start a conversation with yourself.
 Go over in detail why you need to forgive yourself.
 Remember, it’s easier to forgive a person when you love and care about them.

-So, be that person to yourself that you love.
-Here’s how to love yourself without guilt.
+Let yourself be the person you could love.
+Learn to love yourself without guilt.

 You can’t forgive without loving.
 And I don’t mean sentimentality.
 I don’t mean mush.
 I mean having enough courage to stand up and say, “I forgive.
 I’m finished with it.”